StrixGoldhorn/strixgoldhorn.github.io/README.md

   - Missile stops after being uncaged mid-flight
 - Tracks whether missile is Loaded / In-Flight / Empty
 - Displays missile flight path after target is hit
+- Range and altitude limit for missile based on open source info

 <br/><br/><br/>

 ### Fake Virus Site
 [visit this cool site where I create a fake virus popup](for_the_lolz/fakeviruspopup.html)

+This was to test out functionalities such as TTS.
+Purely for educational purposes only.

+### pOOP Assistant - python OOP Assistant
+[This site](pOOP/index.html) helps to generate getter and setter methods for python objects.

+Uses jQuery to actively read user input and update output.